swup/docs/src/docs/announcements/swup-4.md

 Some of these new features are breaking changes and will require modifications to your project.
 Please review this [migration guide](/getting-started/upgrading) for details.

+## Official Astro integration {#astro-integration}

+[Astro](https://astro.build/) and swup are a great fit.
+Where Astro manages the rendering of your site, swup takes over on the client side to add page transitions, caching and smart preloading to make everything feel smooth and snappy.
+This has of course always been available for you to set up manually.

+Now there is an [official Astro integration for swup](https://github.com/swup/astro) for getting started quickly.
+It comes with fade transitions, sane default options, and the most handy plugins for performance and accessibility out-of-the-box.
+Astro's bundling and module loading ensures we're not hurting performance by only loading swup once the page has finished rendering.

 ## Features